New Jersey Route 73: Route 70 to Tacony–Palmyra Bridge

-Past the Route 70 interchange, Route 73 continues through suburban commercial areas, crossing the unsigned CR 674, and heading into Mount Laurel Township.
+Past the Route 70 interchange, Route 73 continues through suburban commercial areas, crossing the unsigned CR 674, and heading into Mount Laurel.
 The route comes to an intersection with CR 616, where it turns to the northwest.
-A short distance later, the road has an access ramp to the New Jersey Turnpike.
+A short distance later, the road has a double trumpet interchange with the New Jersey Turnpike.
 Following this interchange, Route 73 widens into a six-lane divided highway and encounters CR 673 before coming to a cloverleaf interchange with I-295.
 From the I-295 interchange, the route goes into Maple Shade Township.
 Route 73 comes to two exits for Route 38 and Route 41 within a short distance of each other.
 After Route 41, the road intersects CR 610 and bypasses the center of Maple Shade to the east as a four-lane divided highway.
 The route has an interchange with CR 537 and runs under CSAO's Pemberton Industrial Track railroad line before turning northwest and paralleling the North Branch of the Pennsauken Creek, meeting CR 609.

 Route 73 enters Cinnaminson Township, where the Route 90 freeway splits from the road before crossing over the South Branch of the Pennsauken Creek into Pennsauken Township, Camden County.
 In Pennsauken, the route has exits with CR 644 and US 130.
 Route 73 briefly enters Cinnaminson Township, Burlington County, again before crossing into Palmyra at the bridge over the Pennsauken Creek.
 In Palmyra, the road has an interchange with CR 543 before running under NJ Transit's River Line.
 The route comes to the intersection with Temple Boulevard, where it becomes maintained by the Burlington County Bridge Commission and comes to the northbound toll plaza for the Tacony–Palmyra Bridge.
 A short distance later, the road traverses the Delaware River on the Tacony–Palmyra Bridge, a combination steel tied-arch bridge and drawbridge with two northbound lanes and one southbound lane, where it continues into Philadelphia, Pennsylvania, as PA 73.
-The Tacony–Palmyra Bridge was designed by Ralph Modjeski, who also engineered the Ben Franklin Bridge and the Manhattan Bridge, that opened to traffic in 1929, replacing a ferry service across the Delaware River.
+The Tacony–Palmyra Bridge was designed by Ralph Modjeski, who also engineered the Benjamin Franklin Bridge and the Manhattan Bridge, that opened to traffic in 1929, replacing a ferry service across the Delaware River.

 Route 73 serves as a main road in South Jersey that helps provide access between the Philadelphia area and the southern part of the Jersey Shore as well as connections to several local roads.
 It has been rated one of the worst roads in the state in terms of traffic, accidents, and driver aggression.